MintoCandy/SlimeVR-Tracker-ESP-WiFi-Dongle-Potetora-Custom/README.md

 ---

 ### 🇬🇧 English
 This firmware is a customized hard fork of the "[SlimeVR-Tracker-ESP-WiFi-Dongle](https://github.com/NekodaKohaku/SlimeVR-Tracker-ESP-WiFi-Dongle)" originally published by Shironeko (X/Twitter: [@NekodaKohaku](https://x.com/NekodaKohaku)).
-It has been specifically modified for use with the VR tracker "[Potetora](https://booth.pm/ja)" sold on BOOTH in Japan.
+It has been specifically modified for use with the VR tracker "[Potetora 2 (Enhanced Version)](https://potesuto.booth.pm/items/5945821)" sold on BOOTH in Japan.

+Operation has been verified specifically with Potetora 2 (Enhanced Version).
+It has not been tested with other models, including the original Potetora (standard version), so compatibility with them is unknown.

 For basic usage and setup instructions, please refer to the original author's description at the bottom of this README and adjust according to your environment.